 Preparing for the Water

-If you are looking for an affordable place to stay near the lake, I recommend Golden Circle Apartments.
-They are set up like actual apartments with a kitchen, which is great for saving money.
-However, I wouldn’t spend more than a night or two here, as there isn’t much else to do in the area.
+Golden Circle Apartments is a great option if you are looking for an affordable place to stay near the lake.
+They are set up like actual apartments with a kitchen, which is great for saving money and are located just thirty minutes from the Golden Circle.
+However, there is not much else in the area so I recommend only a night or two here.

 Fosshotel is a hotel chain throughout Iceland.
 The mid-range hotels are generally newer and have modern amenities.
 Fosshotel Reykjavík is a good option if you plan on basing yourself out of the city and using the included tour transportation.

 Hotel Borg is Iceland’s first luxury hotel.
 The beautiful art-deco style hotel is located near city-center in Reykjavik.
 It has numerous amenities and a restaurant run by an award-winning chef.